MUSC Student Government Association

 2) All events or activities supported by SGA funds must be advertised and open to participation by the entire MUSC student body.
 Furthermore, the participation fee must be the same for all MUSC students.

-3) SGA funds cannot be used to make a direct monetary donation, pay dues, or purchase individual memberships to professional organizations.
+SGA funds cannot be used to pay dues or purchase individual memberships to professional organizations.

-4) A recognized group may only receive funds no more than two consecutive years.
+4) A group may only receive funds for a particular event no more than two consecutive years or three years in any given five year period.